 Detached PDS4 Label (for Archive)

 MEDA EDR data products have detached PDS4 labels stored as ASCII.
 A PDS4 label is object- oriented and describes the objects in the data file.
-The PDS4 label contains keywords for product identification and for table object definitions.
+The PDS4 label contains attributes for product identification and for table object definitions.
 The label also contains descriptive information needed to interpret or process the data objects in the file.

 PDS4 labels are written in eXtensible Markup Language (xml).
-PDS4 label statements have the form of "<keyword>value</keyword>".
+PDS4 label statements have the form of "<attribute>value</attribute>".

 PDS4 Data